openvinotoolkit/openvino/docs/articles_en/openvino_workflow/model_preparation.rst

 | **Loaded and compiled**
 |   This state is achieved when one or more devices are specified for a model object to run on (``ov.CompiledModel``), allowing device optimizations to be made and enabling inference.

-For more information on each function, see the :doc:`OpenVINO Workflow <openvino_workflow>` page.
+For more information on each function, see the :doc:`OpenVINO workflow <openvino_workflow>` page.

 Convert a Model with Python: ``convert_model``
 ##############################################